 Finally, although the court’s instruction to the jury, “You better bring back a guilty verdict if you ever want to go home” might better have been left unsaid, we decline to find it prejudicial when viewed in the context of the entire charge which made it clear that lunch would be ordered even if a verdict was rendered well before lunchtime.
-In any event, the instruction at issue was arguably necessitated by defense counsel’s continual squawking about the People’s burden of proof.
+In any event, the instruction at issue was arguably necessitated by defense counsel’s repeatedly squawking about the People’s burden of proof.

-This constitutes the decsion and order of the court.
+This constitutes the Decision and Order of the Court.

 I concur.
 I concur.
 I concur.